 For a bit-sized treat, make the clusters small with 2-3 cashews per cluster.

 Room temp: These are best kept in an air-tight container at room temperature and will stay fresh for one week.
 If you are in a warmer climate, you may want to store them in the fridge.
 If layering, place pieces of parchment paper between each layer.

 Freezing: While I don't recommend freezing as you run the risk of blooming (when the fat from the chocolate rises to the top and you're left with little white bubbles in the chocolate), can freeze them for up to 3 months.

 Yes, you for sure can.
 I like how roasting cashews bring out the flavor of the cashews and adds more crunch, but you can definitely use raw cashews as opposed to roasted.

 As I always say, "healthy" is a subjective term.
 I truly believe these to be a clean eating snack/dessert and are a great option when looking for something sweet!
 And cashews are definitely a good choice when it comes to snacking.

-I'm all about ease and slowly melting (as I have written in my directions) seems to work great, but if you'd like to temper your chocolate, follow this tempered chocolate tutorial.
+I'm all about ease and slowly melting (as I have written in my directions) seems to work great, but if you'd like to temper your chocolate, follow these directions for tempered chocolate.